 You won’t need to use much with each application to get the desired effect.
 Use too much and you risk it feeling heavy and overbearing.

-If you’re looking for some solid mustache wax to tame those wiry bristles, Fisticuffs (Amazon Link) is a very well-reviewed option.
+If you’re looking for some solid mustache wax to tame those wiry bristles, Fisticuffs (Amazon Link) is a well-reviewed option.

 Conclusion